jnmorse/react-webpack/.github/CONTRIBUTING.md

 2. Make your commit messages using a short descriptive title, preferably in "Title Case".
-3. Add a longer description after the title that describes the changes being implementated.
+3. Add a longer description after the title that describes the changes being implemented.
 5. Make your pull request against the staging branch

 If then everything is working it will be merged into the master branch.

 ## Linting Setup

-You should have [ESLint running in your editor][1], and it will hightlight anything that doesn't conform with the linting rules that I have setup for this repo.
+You should have [ESLint running in your editor][1], and it will highlight anything that doesn't conform with the linting rules that I have setup for this repository.

 [1]: http://eslint.org/docs/user-guide/integrations.html "Eslint"